-If you can talk in full sentences, you’re likely doing moderate activity.
+If you can talk in full sentences, you’re likely doing a moderate activity.

 Can you sing while exercising?
-If so, you’re likely doing light activity.
+If so, you’re likely doing a light activity.

 While you should always clear any exercise program with your doctor before starting, it is especially important you discuss any plans to do high-intensity exercise with your doctor first.

-You should exercise regularly after getting the green light from your doctor.
-As far as the time of day, do whatever is best for you and your schedule!
+Exercise regularly after getting permission from your doctor.
+As far as the time of day, do whatever is best for you and your schedule.

 Whenever you have any doubts about exercising, talk with your doctor first.